zonneplan/KiBot/README.md

                          This is because the plating reduces the hole, so you need to use a bigger drill.
                          For more information consult: https://www.eurocircuits.com/pcb-design-guidelines/drilled-holes/.
     - `field_3D_model`: [string='_3D_model'] Name for the field controlling the 3D models used for a component.
+    - `field_lcsc_part`: [string=''] The name of the schematic field that contains the part number for the LCSC/JLCPCB distributor.
+                         When empty KiBot will try to discover it.
     - `filters`: [list(dict)] KiBot warnings to be ignored.
       * Valid keys:
         - `error`: [string=''] Error id we want to exclude.